leyendecker/predict-kickstarter-funding/report.md

 The implementation consists of the code written in Python 2.7.
 Two modules were written, one to figure out the best algorithm and number of features on the 3 Bag of Words created from the dataset and the second to figure out the best parameters for the chosen algorithm.

 On both modules, data is read from `data/processed.csv` created previously on this project.
+There was no significant problem on writting the code and sufficient documentation could be found on Scikit web page, but both modules took a lot of time to run, the first one took more than 8 hours to run on a 8GB Macbook Pro with 2.9 GHz Intel Core i5 processor.
+The second module took no more than 2 hours.

 #### Algorithm and Features Selection